JonathanBowker/pseudonymisation-as-a-service/README.md

 # What is pseudonymisation?
 Pseudonymisation uses forms of encryption to translate identifiable personal data points to unique artificial identifiers - _Pseudonyms_.
 Pseudonymisation techniques aims to de-couple individuals from their personal data held by data custodians - this renders the data ‘pseudonymous’ for specific use cases.
-Beyond the context of a use case the person can still be re-identified through protected procedures and controls.
+Beyond the context of a specific use case the person can still be re-identified through protected procedures and controls governed by a data custodian - part of an organisation, personal information managemet system, interconnected network or third party provider.

-Pseudonymised data can still be traced to it's underlying data subject but it requires external information and execution of secure internal procedures and controls to do so.
+Pseudonymised data can still be traced to it's underlying data subject but it requires external information to do so.
 With pseudonymised data, the plain text data points still exist but only within a separated system joined by securely controlled linking functions.

 # What is personal data profiling?
 In Article 4 (4), the UK GDPR defines Profiling as follows: